vmohit256/cma_study_plan/README.md

 https://icmai.in/studentswebsite/Syl-2022-Final-Stdy-Mtrls.php

-Hopefully, these combined by additional resources cited in them for each topic should be enough for theory.
+Hopefully, these combined by additional resources cited in them for each topic should be enough for understanding the theory.

 ## Official Historical Papers